 As required by Rule 13a-15(b) under the Exchange Act, PSSA has evaluated, under the supervision and with the participation of the Company's management, including PSSA's principal executive officer and principal financial officer, the effectiveness of the design and operation of its disclosure controls and procedures (as defined in Rule 13a-15(e) and 15d-15(e) under the Exchange Act) as of the end of the fiscal year covered by this Annual Report.
-Based on such evaluation, and although the Company has made progress in remediating the material weaknesses previously reported in our 2021 Annual Report, PSSA's principal executive officer and principal financial officer have concluded that the design and operation of our disclosure controls and procedures remain ineffective due to material weaknesses that exist as of December 31, 2022.
+Based on such evaluation, PSSA's principal executive officer and principal financial officer have concluded that the design and operation of our disclosure controls and procedures were effective as of December 31, 2023.